clemperorpenguin/clemperorpenguin/README.md

 **✨ The Scryer’s Lens (xian-vl)**
 > *Objective: Break the language barriers of the eastern realms.*
-> Developing a real-time OCR and translation layer in **Python** to decipher Chinese applications in the blink of an eye.
+> **🏆 Champion of the AMD Lemonade Developer Challenge.** A real-time OCR and translation layer in **Python** to decipher Chinese applications and game documentation in the blink of an eye.
 Built on the foundation of the **lemonade-sdk**, it harnesses the raw arcane power of vision-language models like Qwen through subprojects such as **MAGE** and **NATE** to create a seamless bridge into the Chinese internet and gaming locales.

 **🛡️ Gateway to the Ethereal Plane**
 > *Objective: Secure the fortress networks.*
 > Architecting complex virtualized routing through **OPNsense** and **Proxmox**.
 Solving the riddles of multi-tenant DHCP and routing to create a seamless, impenetrable infrastructure.

 **🐉 Wizard School**
-> *Objective: Commit the forbidden scrolls to memory and pass the wizarding test.*
+> *Objective: Earn the deeper runes.*
-> Formal Proxmox training is scheduled for July, alongside taking the Linux Foundation Certified System Administrator (LFCS) exam in July.
+> Preparing for the **Linux Foundation Certified System Administrator (LFCS)** trial, with formal Proxmox training this season.
+Between studies, descending into the true arcana - **NPU and kernel-level tinkering** on Strix Halo, learning to speak closer to the silicon.

 ---